Bodycam video shows California man who died after officers pinned him to ground for 5 minutes

 Gonzalez's mother said that police "killed him for no reason," adding that he is "not a criminal at all."

 The three officers involved in the incident have been placed on administrative leave.
+They were later identified as James Fisher, Cameron Leahy and Eric McKinley.
 The city said it is conducting an independent investigation, and the Alameda County Sheriff's Department and Alameda County District Attorney's Office are also conducting criminal investigations.

 The cause of death remains unknown, pending an autopsy.